puppetlabs/puppet-docs/source/references/glossary.markdown

 :   A resource specification details how to manage a resource as specified in Puppet code.
 This term helps to differentiate between the literal resource on disk and the specification for how to manage that resource.
 However, most often, these are just referred to as "resources".

 **scope**
 :   As elsewhere, "scope" in Puppet refers to the context in which a variable's identifier (e.g. its name) is valid and usable.
 Prior to Puppet 2.7, scope in Puppet and Puppet Enterprise was dynamic.
 Starting with 2.7, dynamic scope is being deprecated (similar functionality can be obtained by using parameterized classes).
-From 2.7, scope in Puppet is closer to lexical scope insofar as Puppet will only examine local scope and top scope when resolving an unqualified variable.
-This means that in effect, all variables are either strictly local or strictly global.
+From 2.7 and later, scope in Puppet is closer to lexical scope insofar as Puppet will only examine local scope and top scope when resolving an unqualified variable.
+This means that, in effect, all variables are either strictly local or strictly global.
 For more information, see [Scope and Puppet](http://docs.puppetlabs.com/guides/scope_and_puppet.html).

 **site**
 :   In Puppet, "site" refers to the entire IT ecosystem being managed by Puppet .
 That is, a site includes all the Masters and all the Clients they manage.